DM1122/Aristotle/README.md

 A successful commit therefore requires satisfying the syntactic rules put forth by isort, black, and flake8.

-isort automatically orders import statements, while black automatically structures code according to PEP8.
-Flake8 does not provide automatic correction, and must be dealt with manually.
+isort automatically orders import statements, while black automatically formats code according to PEP8. flake8 does not provide automatic correction, and must be dealt with manually.
 It is highly reccomended to install the flake8 linter for the code editor of your choice.

 ## Security
-This repo makes use of `decouple` to manage API keys and other sensitive information.
+This repo makes use of decouple to manage API keys and other sensitive information.

 ## Shell Commands Reference
 ### Using pre-commit